yenisaa/scissor/README.md

 ### What I learned
 I finally understood how to use the css positions property properly.

-### Continued development
-For the meantime, the website is not small screen responsive, It is only responsive for large viewport sizes ranging from Tablets to Desktops.
-I plan to update it and make it mobile friendly in a short time in the future but for now, It's not mobile responsive yet.

 ### Useful resources
 **[W3School](https://www.w3schools.com/)** - I learned an easy way to work with fonts using shorthands.
 I really liked this pattern and will use it going forward.